MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ## Set up an Azure Traffic Manager

 In this section, you create an Azure Traffic Manager for distributing traffic to your public facing applications across the global Azure regions.
+The primary endpoint points to the Azure Application Gateway in the primary WLS cluster, and the secondary endpoint points to the Azure Application Gateway in the secondary WLS cluster.

 Create an Azure Traffic Manager profile by following [Quickstart: Create a Traffic Manager profile using the Azure portal](/azure/traffic-manager/quickstart-create-traffic-manager-profile).
 You just need to execute some of sections, including **Create a Traffic Manager profile**, **Add Traffic Manager endpoints**, and **Test Traffic Manager profile**.
 Use the following directions as you go through these sections, then return to this document after you create and configure the Azure Traffic Manager.